 Desert Law Group provides Medi-Cal planning to clients throughout Palm Springs, CA and the surrounding areas.
-As we age and the medical costs continue to spiral upward, planning for long-term healthcare costs is a crucial component to any estate plan.
+As we age and the medical costs continue to spiral upward, planning for long-term healthcare costs is crucial to any estate plan.
 It’s not uncommon for nursing home costs to average $10,000 a month in California!
 That is a cost that many middle-class families cannot bear without planning and preparation.
 That is where our estate planning attorneys can help.
 We assist individuals and families in planning for these costs while protecting hard-earned savings.

-Planning ahead is the best way to protect personal assets and grow wealth to accommodate future healthcare costs.
-There are many ways to accomplish this from long-term care insurance to annuities, self-insurance and Medicaid, but not every choice is right for every person which is why we strongly recommend meeting with an estate planning attorney to learn more about your unique situation, explore your various options, and then help you decide on the best course of action for your particular situation.
+Planning ahead is the definitely the best way to protect personal assets and grow wealth to accommodate future healthcare costs.
+There are many ways to accomplish this, from long-term care insurance to annuities, self-insurance, and Medi-Cal, but not every choice is right for every person, which is why we strongly recommend meeting with an estate planning attorney to learn more about your unique situation, explore your various options, and then help you decide on the best course of action for your particular situation.

 Medi-Cal has become the most common source of funding to cover nursing home costs in California.
 Medi-Cal is a joint state and federal Medicaid benefit program, meaning seniors must qualify through a means-tested process to receive benefits.
 Given the complexity of the Medi-Cal application and approval process, as well as the severity of the penalties involved for making mistakes, it is extremely important to consult with an elder law attorney before applying for Medicaid (other States) or Medi-Cal (California) assistance yourself.
 In addition, there may be ways to qualify for Medi-Cal and still protect your assets.
 Qualifications include: